How to pull off a Kanjivaram Saree in your style!

-Growing up, you must’ve come across your grandmom or mom effortlessly pulling off a Kanjivaram Pattu Saree and wondered how they go about selecting the color, blouse, accessories, and to how they drape it for every occasion.
+Growing up, you must’ve come across your grandmom or mom effortlessly pulling off a Kanjivaram Pattu Saree and wondered how they go about selecting the colour, blouse, accessories, and to how they drape it for every occasion.
 Wearing a Kanjivaram Saree can be quite tricky, but when you do get it right, there’s no other outfit which makes you look as elegant and ravishing as a Kanjivaram Saree.

 To start off, there are a few basic things you should keep in mind, which are:

 The kind of an occasion is directly reflected based on the intricacy of designs or grandeur of your look.
 Especially for Kanjivarams, as they are known for checks, stripes and nature-inspired motifs like flowers, leaves and fauna, traditional designs include “Annapakshi”, “Rudraksham”, and “Gopuram” which stand out more than other contemporary designs.
 Broad, heavily designed borders and Checks usually compliment tall and lean body frames.

 Kanjivaram Sarees come in all colour combinations nowadays but the traditional ones usually are bright yellows & reds, oranges & blues, greens and reds, etc with broad borders.
 Now while choosing a colour combination, one thing to keep in mind is that bright colours attracts the eye but also tend to make your silhouette more prominent.
 On the other hand, what you wear reflects your personality.
 So if you think you’re a happy go lucky person, don’t think twice with your bright yellows!